Left-symmetric Superalgebras on Special Linear Lie Superalgebras: Introduction

 \item $\A_k \cong \A_{-2-k}$, $\B_{k_1,k_2} \cong \B_{k_2,k_1} \cong \B_{{-2-k_1},{-2-k_2}}\cong \B_{{-2-k_2},{-2- k_1}}$, and $\CC_k \cong \CC_{-2-k}$.
 Moreover, these are the only isomorphisms among LSSAs in (2) above. \end{enumerate} \end{thm}

-\begin{rem} The families $\A_k, \B_{k_1,k_2}$, and $\CC_k$ are constructed in section \ref{sec5.1}. \end{rem}
+\begin{rem} The families $\A_k, \B_{k_1,k_2}$, and $\CC_k$ are constructed in Section \ref{sec5.1}. \end{rem}

-To prove these results we start with Baues' classification of LSAs on $\gl_n$ and then study how an LSA-structure on $\g_{\0}$ can be extended to an LSSA-structure on $\g$.
+To prove these results we start with Baues' classification of left-symmetric algebras on $\gl_n$ and then study how a left-symmetric algebra structure on $\g_{\0}$ can be extended to an LSSA-structure on $\g$.
 The basic idea is that such an LSSA-structure on $\g$ exists if and only if $\g$ admits a bijective 1-cocycle corresponding to the respective representation of $\g$.